chance-alvarado/arrhythmia-detector/README.md

 [TensorFlow](https://www.tensorflow.org/) | 2.3.0
 [Keras](https://keras.io/) | 2.4.3

 Installation instructions for these packages can be found in their respective documentation.

 ---

-## Project Struture/Replicating Results
+## Project Structure/Replicating Results

-This project has the folowing architecture:
+This project has the following architecture:
 ```
 arrhythmia-detector
 ├─ arrhythmia_detector.ipynb